Newborns and Baby Congestion

 Immediate Relief for Your Baby’s Nasal Congestion

-If your little one has a stuffy nose, it can be uncomfortable, particularly when it interferes with feeding or sleep.
-Providing quick relief for your baby's nasal congestion is essential to help them breathe easier.
-If you're wondering how to get rid of your baby’s stuffy nose, there are a few proven methods you can follow for your baby's nasal congestion relief.
+If your little one has a stuffy nose, it may make feeding and sleeping more difficult.
+Providing quick relief for baby nasal congestion is important to help them breathe more comfortably.
+If you're wondering how to get rid of your baby’s stuffy nose, there are a few safe, effective steps you can try for baby nasal relief.

 Quick Fixes for Stuffy Nose

-If it appears that your infant has nasal congestion and it is bothering them, you can follow this two-step process to help clear their nose.
-Do this every few hours, and ideally 15 to 20 minutes before feeding or bedtime:
+If it appears that your infant has nasal congestion and it’s bothering them, you can follow this two-step stuffy nose treatment to help clear their nose.
+It’s often most helpful to do this every few hours, and especially 15 to 20 minutes before feeding or bedtime:

-Use saline (salt water) drops or spray.
+Use saline (salt water) drops or baby nasal spray.
 Two drops or sprays per nostril are enough.
 Avoid nose drops or sprays that have any additional medication.

 Use a bulb syringe to clear out any mucus.
 Clear your baby’s nose immediately after using the saline drops or spray.
 To use a bulb syringe, squeeze the bulb part first before gently inserting the syringe into your baby’s nostril.
 Then slowly release the bulb to suction out the mucus.

-It’s important to wash the bulb syringe and other items thoroughly with soap and water after each use to ensure cleanliness and prevent infections.
+Be sure to wash the bulb syringe and any other tools with soap and water after each use to help prevent infections.

-There are additional methods to provide your baby nasal relief when your baby is struggling with congestion.
-These remedies can work alongside saline drops and suction to ensure that your baby stays comfortable:
+There are a few more baby nasal congestion remedies you can try alongside saline and suction to keep your baby more comfortable:

 A baby humidifier adds moisture to the air, which can help thin out the mucus and make it easier for your baby to breathe.
 This is especially helpful if dry air is contributing to your baby’s congestion.